BleakyTex/Anycubic-PW0-Converter/README.md

 Also this converter needs a printer file that it will patch.
 Create a one-layer thin figure in a 3D editor (I've included some stl files in the repo) and create a printer file with only one layer **(important!)** in your favorite slicer.
 Specify the path to the printer file in the converter.
 Now you can open your PCB files and convert them.
 Gerber files are scaled automatically, just make sure that the size of your board doesn't exceed the size of the printer's LCD.
 If multiple Gerber files are selected, they will be combined.

-Tested on Anycubic Photon Mono 4 and Mono M3 Plus but should work for all Anycubic MSLA printers.
+Tested on Anycubic Photon Mono 4 (.pm4n) and Mono M3 Plus (.pwmb) but should work for all Anycubic MSLA printers.

 ![scrn](https://github.com/user-attachments/assets/b3df7b47-1929-47d0-8fdb-c4dd6d859f7e)